 Accountable Care Organizations (ACOs) are also a fairly popular form of healthcare reimbursement model, and are yet another subtype of VBC.
 An ACO is formed when a group of healthcare providers of varying specialties come together to provide comprehensive care services to whatever patients they receive.
 Their purpose is to provide the right care at the right time.
-ACOs work together with checks, balances and accountability to help patients get well and ensure minimal overlap and minimized cost.
+Providers in ACOs work together with checks, balances and accountability to help patients get well and ensure minimal overlap and minimized cost.
 Coordination is key in this model, and the results can be rewarding, assuming communication and accountability amongst the providers involved remains consistent.
-However, as ACOs are a form of value-based care, providers also assume a certain amount of reimbursement risk in the chance that caring for patients is more challenging than expected.
+However, as ACOs are a form of value-based care, providers also assume a certain amount of reimbursement risk in the event that caring for patients is more challenging than expected.
 Some critics say that this model and other VBC models eliminate competition in the healthcare field, but nonetheless, ACOs may be part of the future of the healthcare industry in the US.

 Patient-Centered Medical Home

 Patient-Centered Medical Homes (PCMHs) are similar to ACOs in that they involve a group of providers teaming up to provide complete care services to their patients.
 PCMHs provide care focused through five main attributes: comprehensiveness, patient-centeredness, care coordination, accessibility and quality/safety.
-However, while a PCMH might seem similar to an ACO in many ways, the primary difference lies in the fact that ACOs primarily exist as a method of provider reimbursement, whereas as PCMH is a method used by a single practice to provide holistic and personalized care to patients.
+However, while a PCMH might seem similar to an ACO in many ways, the primary difference lies in the fact that ACOs primarily exist as a method of provider reimbursement, whereas a PCMH is a method used by a single practice to provide holistic and personalized care to patients.

 Health Maintenance Organizations

 A Health Maintenance Organization (HMO) is a provider model in which a patient works with a specific organization for both healthcare and insurance.
 The HMO generally functions as a network of providers and contracted organizations that work to provide comprehensive care services to the patient.
 The patient then pays the care network for services provided, and is given lower cost incentives to continue using the HMO rather than going out-of-network for service (though there are, of course, exceptions related to emergency care and urgent care).
-Some HMOs also adopt a point-of-service (POS) plan in which the patient only has to pay a copay or coinsurance when in-network.
-HMOs generally provide service to patients through a single primary care physician.
-If that physician cannot adequately solve the problem, they will refer the patient to a specialty doctor who is in-network.

 Preferred Provider Organization

-A preferred provider organization (PPO) is a system that is much like an HMO, only the providers in the network are contracted with an outside insurer or third party organization to provide care to patients.
+A Preferred Provider Organization (PPO) is a system that is much like an HMO, only the providers in the network are contracted with an outside insurer or third party organization to provide care to patients.
 This also results in more regulations as to how treatment is given.
 Patients can go out-of-network if they wish, but it is more beneficial to them economically to stay within the network, as they will pay smaller copays and have full coverage.